The department offers two programs of graduate study, one leading to the Ph.D. degree and the other to a free-standing Master of Arts (M.A.) degree.

 - Literatures and aesthetics (Classical, early modern, and contemporary genres of imaginative literature; the visual and performing arts; cinema studies)

 - Knowledge systems, classical and contemporary (in law, ethics, science, language, and other fields; the history of Oriental Studies; the university)

 - Genealogies of the political (discursive and institutional histories of contemporary political practices)

 - Histories, disciplinary and subaltern (comparative studies of academic or professional modes of history writing and the vernacular or popular forms of retelling the past)

 Your fellow students in MESAAS will be those drawn to work with the faculty in the department, so the kind of research we do (follow links to individual web pages) is a good guide to the kind of work our students will be doing.

 Working with other departments

-We do not offer joint degrees with other programs.
-However, in consultation with the advisor, students in MESAAS often take seminars in other departments at Columbia, and in some cases use the Inter-University Doctoral Consortium to take advantage of graduate seminars at neighboring institutions.
+We do not currently offer joint degrees with other programs.
+However, in consultation with the advisor, students in MESAAS often take seminars in other departments at Columbia.
+Ph.D. students may use the Inter-University Doctoral Consortium to take advantage of graduate seminars at neighboring institutions.
 Students working in comparative literature may apply for the concentration offered by the Institute for Comparative Literature and Society.